MetTap/MetTap/README.md

 With this tool, a domain-specific editor has some functions, such as syntax highlighting and syntax errors display.

 Step1: Create an Xtext project in Eclipse
-Step2: Modify .xtext file with the MetTap..xtext codes
+Step2: Modify .xtext file with the MetTap.xtext codes
 Step3: Run this project and the specific process can refer to https://www.eclipse.org/Xtext/documentation
 Step4: Write MetTap rules in the generated entity editor and they will be stored in MetTapRules.txt
 Step4: Create a Java project named MetTap in Eclipse